 Worried about your bad breath?
 There may be daily habits causing your bad breath that you’re not aware of.
-The most obvious is most likely not brushing or flossing daily – but we have a few factors that haven’t yet crossed your mind:
+The most obvious is most likely not brushing or flossing daily – but we have a few factors that haven’t yet crossed your mind.

 6 Habits that may be the Cause of Bad Breath

 - High-Sugar or High-Protein Diets – Of course, garlic and onion can cause bad breath, but did you know high consumptions of sugar and protein can also cause bad breath?
 Foods that are high in sugar can cause existing bacteria in your mouth to increase, leaving behind a bitter taste and aroma that can be hard to wash out.
 For diets that are high in protein, it can be difficult for your body to digest with proper balance.
-Too much protein causes your body to produce sulfurous gases, which can lead to an unpleasant smell released orally — the solution would be to maintain a balanced diet that will keep your breath fresh and regulate your health.
+Too much protein causes your body to produce sulfurous gases.
+This can lead to an unpleasant smell released orally — the solution would be to maintain a balanced diet that will keep your breath fresh and regulate your health.

 - Prescription Medications – Many medications such as antibiotics can cause symptoms of dry mouth, which can result in bad breath.
 When your mouth is dry, odor-causing bacteria will increase, trying to sustain in the dry environment.
 To combat this try drinking more water and carrying around gum or mints.